SDSMT-EE120/Smart_Weather_Dashboard/PART-1-Arduino-Uno-Version/README.md

 - V is the calculated voltage from the sensor

-The analog sensor outputs 0.5V at 0°C and increases linearly at 10 mV/°C, you can convert the voltage to temperature using:
+The analog sensor outputs 0.5V at 0°C and increases linearly at 10 mV/°C, you can convert the voltage to temperature using the:

  C = (V - 0.5) * 100

 Where